 Absolutely not, you can include anything in your plan.
 However, for Medicaid qualification purposes, only “normal and customary” funeral expenses will be considered exempt assets.
 Keep in mind, too, that certain items in your plan may involve a third-party provider and are not typically eligible for a price guarantee.
 These are usually referred to as cash advance items because the payment is advanced to a third-party providing a service, such as a cemetery, florist, newspaper, caterer, or police escort.
 Because a third party determines the cost of these items, the funeral home cannot typically guarantee them in a contract.
 However, you can set aside money within your plan for cash advance items.
 Or, you can let your family know that these expenses will not be covered within your plan.
 Communication with your family is the key to avoiding unexpected surprises during a time of loss.

 It’s important to understand what your options are if you move away or need to transfer your plan.
 In most cases, you should have no issues transferring a funeral insurance policy or funeral trust to another funeral home.
 However, any price guarantees or discounts from your original contract may not carry over.
-If you are interested in a transfer, ask the funeral home of your choice to review your policy.
+If you want to transfer your plan, ask the funeral home of your choice to review your policy.

 It depends.
 With a fully-insured policy, your family will typically receive full death benefits regardless of whether your plan was paid up.
 However, even fully-insured plans are contestable in the first two years.
 In cases of suicide or fraudulent information on the application, full benefits will not be paid.